ministryofjustice/data-engineering-support-rota/README.md

 ````

 A browser window will open and you'll have to accept the access request, you will need to log in with the username and password if you haven't already done so.
+  - The dataengineering@digital.justice.gov.uk can be used to verify the login if needed.
   - A session token gets created so you don't have to do this every time.

-- See the [data engineering Confluence space](https://dsdmoj.atlassian.net/l/cp/hBVj3UsV) for more details about support.
+See the [data engineering Confluence space](https://dsdmoj.atlassian.net/l/cp/hBVj3UsV) for more details about support.

 ## Licence